Life-the-game/SDK-OCaml/examples/ocaml/README.md

 Since the API is not released to the public and not stable yet, it is useless to integrate this library into your project for now.

+However, you can feed your curiosity with the `example.ml` file.
+It will show you how to use the library.

 If you're interested in our project, you can follow the news [on our website](http://eip.epitech.eu/2014/lavieestunjeu/).